Overview

 How to Use Picture-in-Picture:

-1. While a course video is playing, click the picture-in-picture icon in the bottom-right corner of the video player.
+While watching a video, click the picture-in-picture icon in the bottom-right corner.

-3. You can drag and move the minimized video anywhere on your screen.
+Move and resize the mini-video anywhere on your screen.

 NOTE: Picture-in-picture videos work on both mobile and desktop browsers for Chrome, Edge, and Safari.